Mounting Nest Boxes

 Mounting Do's & Don'ts

-My favorite method for mounting nest boxes is to use electrical EMT conduit for a pole and either rebar or a T post for the base.
+My favorite method for mounting nest boxes is to use electrical EMT conduit for a pole and either rebar, a steel T post, or a wooden post for the base.

 - Prevents nest box predators, such as raccoon and cats, from climbing to the box

-- Houses can easily be moved to a new location by pulling up the rebar or T post and moving it to a new location
+- Nest boxes can easily be moved to a new location by pulling up the rebar or T post and moving it to a new location

 - Conduit, rebar, and T posts are cost effective